Whale Watching

 Q: Is Orange County the best place to whale watch?

-A: Neither Dana Point or Newport Beach is the best place to whale watch in terms of consistency but variety of sightings throughout the year is very good.
+A: Neither Dana Point or Newport Beach are the best places to whale watch in terms of amount of whales but variety of sightings throughout the year is very good.
 California does have some of the best whale watching in the world in places like Monterey Bay and Santa Barbara, Orange County can't compete with that but we do have lots of good weather days and a fair amount of whale sightings.

-Q: Is Dana Point the whale watch capitol of the world?
+Q: Is Dana Point the whale watch capital of the world?

 A: Dana Point is definitely not the best place to whale watch in the world, that term is just very poor marketing.
-That trademark was offered for sale to many whale watch areas, Dana Point just happened to be the area that paid the money to obtain that name.
-The whales don't actually show up there just because of that title.
+That trademark was offered for sale to many whale watch areas who all turned it down, Dana Point just happened to be the area that paid money to obtain that name.
+It doesn't make whales show up to the area just because of this trademark, whales don't understand our language or our ways of life.

 Q: What if I didn't see a whale?